Fated To Love

 troublesome family interferes with their

-relationship again, and after Lee Gun collapses from
+relationship again, and after Lee Gun collapses

-Huntington's Chorea, which affects his memory, his
+called Huntington's Chorea, which affects his

-our married couple apart because he temporarily
+able to break our married couple apart because he

-can't remember marrying Mi Young?
+temporarily can't remember marrying Mi Young?

-Eventually most of his memory
+Eventually most of his

-returns but he doesn't seem to have the same
+memory returns but he doesn't seem to have the same

 feelings for his wife.
 Tragedy strikes and Mi Young